../_images/Week_1.jpg

 This week groups will move quickly to adjust their groups and select their focus project.
 Students and coaches will discuss the projects and how best to allocate resources (students and supervisors) to ensure that all projects are successful.
 Multi-center collaboration if you will.

-With your team, make research plan and new or updated team contract.
+With your team, make a research plan and a new or updated team contract.

 Discussion Questions#

-• How does your new group contract differ from the one with your old group?
+• How does your new group contract differ from the one in Q1?

 • Why do you think these differences are there?